-Join Tim Grey for an in-depth discussion in this video Color settings, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Color settings, part of Photoshop CS6: Optimal Output.

 Photoshop naturally supports color management, meaning it supports the …industry standards.
 That allow you to ensure a more …consistent and accurate result when you're presenting, printing, or otherwise …sharing your images.
 As part of the overall color management …infrastructure in Photoshop, you're also able to tailor some of the settings to …your particular workflow needs.
 That's done through the color settings dialog. …Let's go ahead and take a look at the options that are found there. …I'll get started by choosing Edit and then Color Settings from the menu.…

 That will bring up the Color Settings dialog, where we can establish a series …of settings that affect how Photoshop deals with color management as a whole. …There are certainly a lot of settings here, a lot of options available to you, …but most of them you don't have to worry about too much. …For example, in the working spaces section, we have options for RGB, CMYK, …Gray and Spot.
 Generally speaking, the only option you …need to concern yourself with is RGB.
 And that's because you'll typically be …